jeonfect/RidgeLasso/README.md

 # RidgeLasso

-<p> Comparing Ridge regression and LASSO in data with different correlation settings.
+Compares prediction performances of Ridge regression and LASSO when they are fitted to data with different correlation settings.  \\

 General introduction to linear algebra and regularization is included in the first notebook.
 Simulation results are included in the last.